HughMurrell/CoVmodel/README.md

 the SIR parameters and obtain simulated predictions of how the pandemic will play out.

+### `SIRou`

+This directory contains a javascript code for running discrete piecewise SIR simulations in the web browser.
+Case counts and Stringency indices from Oxford University are used by the script and then the user can experiment with the SIR parameters for simulated predictions.
+An attempt will be made to enable the app itself to optimise SIR parameters.

 ### Data Sets

-`data_jh_clean.csv` cleaned John Hopkins case counts for javascript simulation runs
+`data_jh_clean.csv` cleaned John Hopkins case counts for javascript simulation runs.
+`confirmedcases-Table 1.csv` case counts from Oxford `stringencyindex-Table 1.csv` daily stringency index from Oxford `wb_population.csv` population data from World Bank

 ### Visualisation